 The procurement of commercial EEE components for class 3 programmes shall be in conformance with the requirements of clause 6.3 of ECSS-Q-ST-60-13.

+In case of documentation update, the change shall be submitted to the customer for approval.

+The supplier shall establish an attrition policy and corresponding rules which consider the specific criticality of each EEE component family.

 Procurement specification

 ECSS-Q-ST-60_0480366